8BallTV/8balltv.github.io/Readme.md

 	 * If you get a `-bash: python command not found`, that means you don't have the Python interpreter installed on your computer.
 	   To do so, go [here](https://www.python.org/downloads/).
-5. Open up Google Chrome
+5. Open Google Chrome
 6. Go to "http://localhost:8000/"
-7. Open the developer console using CMD + Option + i.
+7. Open the developer console using `CMD + Option + i`.
 8. You'll notice that the console is logging the current video and playback time, in accordance with the Google Sheets Schedule.